NIGON208/miele-lxiv/doc/how-to-build.md

 - Build and install DCMTK

-- Optionally edit the installed file `include/dcmtk/config/osconfig.h` and put the build date in place of `DEV` in `#define PACKAGE_DATE "DEV"`
+- Optionally edit the installed file `include/dcmtk/config/osconfig.h` and put the build date in place of `DEV` in `#define PACKAGE_DATE "DEV"`.
+This is recommended if you are not using the official "versioned" sources, but just any intermediate commit of the repository.

 - Copy the two header files `intrface.h` and `pubtypes.h` from the DCMTK source directory `dcmtk/dcmjpls/libcharls/` to the installed directory `/include/dcmtk/`